AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/10_Structure/Subunits/Mix/tc.rst

-**Exercise a mix of subprogram and package subunits, with multiple levels of nesting**
+**Exercise SC on a mix of subprogram and package subunits, with multiple levels of nesting**